-Country Austria Germany Belgium Spain France Ireland Italy Luxembourg Netherla Swede nds n Facility Please refer to the prospectus of the Fund available on the website of the management company (www.carmignac.com) or please contact the management company of the UCITS: CARMIGNAC GESTION, Société Anonyme, 24 Place Vendôme 75001 Paris, France
+Country Austria Germany Belgium Spain France Ireland Italy Luxembourg Netherlands Sweden Facility or please or please contact the management company of the UCITS: CARMIGNAC GESTION, Société Anonyme, 24 Place Vendôme 75001 Paris, France 5. p.
+5. c ,

 C) facilitating the handling of information and access to procedures and arrangements referred to in Article 15 of Directive 2009/65/EC and relating to the investors' exercise of their rights arising from their investment in the UCITS in the Member State where the UCITS is marketed: